fanglores/KasperskyOS_Hackaton2022/README.md

 ## KasperskyOS_Hackaton2022
 Repository for KasperskyOS hackaton by Kaspersky Laboratory based at MAI university.

+## Desription
+This project is the robot based on Raspberry Pi 4B with KasperskyOS on board.
+Robot can be controlled via MQTT protocol.
+Encrypted password authentification will be used.
+Robot receives a JSON command, parses and executes it.
+This client-server architecture could be used at different storage facilities like robotic Amazon storage.
+The system produces very high level of cybersecurity.

 ## Repository
 ### Quick Access
 [Used docker tools](Qualification/Task1) - folder, containing used dockerfile and necessary bash scripts